-Caution: Focal slowing consistently over 1 area is not seen→consider structural brain abnormality.
+Caution: Focal slowing consistently over 1 area is not seen; consider structural brain abnormality.

-Generalized spike-and-wave and polyspike-and-wave occur.
+Generalized 2 to 6 Hz spike-and-wave and polyspike-and-wave occur.

-Caution: Focal discharges are not seen→consider structural brain abnormality.
+Persistent focal discharges consider structural brain abnormality.

 EEG abnormality is enhanced by sleep deprivation and by sleep.
 Generalized spike-and-wave often becomes fragmented with sleep deprivation or in sleep.
 Fragmented generalized spike-and-wave can appear focal or multifocal but usually is not consistently seen in 1 area.
 The morphology of the focal spike-and-wave typically appears similar to the generalized spike-and-wave.